drinkoo99/VisitAlbania/README.md

-# VisitAlbania
+# 🌍 VisitAlbania — Modern Tourism Website for Albania 🇦🇱

-## Project Description
-**VisitAlbania** is an interactive and modern website designed to promote tourism in Albania.
-It features multiple sections showcasing top destinations, scenic images, and options for users to explore the country's main tourist attractions.
-The website focuses on user-friendly navigation, visual appeal, and responsive design.
+**VisitAlbania** is a modern, visually appealing, and fully responsive website designed to promote tourism in Albania.
+The website highlights the country’s most iconic destinations, rich cultural heritage, traditional cuisine, and popular activities.
+It focuses on clean UI and a strong user experience.

+---

+## 🚀 Features

+### 🌐 Multi-Language Support (5 Languages)
+The website currently supports:
+- Albanian
+- English
+- German
+- French
+- Italian

+Language switching is handled through JavaScript objects that update text content across sections.

+---

+### 🧭 Fully Responsive Navigation Bar
+- Dropdown menus for **Destinations**, **Activities**, and **Languages**
+- Smooth mobile experience with a **hamburger menu**
+- Organized structure and clean design using Bootstrap & custom CSS

+---

+### 🖼️ Dynamic Hero Section
+- Custom JavaScript slideshow
+- Automatic image transitions
+- Elegant **zoom-out animation**

+---

+### 📌 Destinations & Activities Sections
+- Modern presentation of Albania’s main attractions
+- Grid-based layout using Bootstrap
+- Fully responsive on all screen sizes
+- Visually consistent cards for each destination & activity category

+---

+### 🍽️ Food & Culture Section
+- Bootstrap-powered **carousel** with autoplay
+- Includes traditional dishes, cultural symbols, and iconic locations
+- Each slide contains an image, a title, and a meaningful description

+---

+### 📱 Fully Responsive Design
+The entire website is optimized for:
+- Mobile phones
+- Tablets
+- Laptops
+- Desktop monitors

+Bootstrap combined with custom CSS ensures a smooth experience on every device.

+---

-## Technologies Used
+## 🛠️ Technologies Used
-- **HTML**
+- **HTML5**
-- **CSS**
+- **CSS3**
 - **JavaScript**
-- **Bootstrap**
+- **Bootstrap 5**

-## Key Features
-- **Fully responsive navbar** that adapts seamlessly to all screen sizes
-- **Hero Section** with automatically changing images and a zoom-out effect
-- **Destinations Section** highlighting Albania's key tourist locations (almost complete)
-- **Activities Section** displaying popular activities and experiences (nearing completion)
-- **Responsive design** ensuring smooth display on mobile, tablet, and desktop devices
+---

-## Current Progress
+## 📈 Current Progress
-- Navbar, Destinations, and Activities sections are implemented and largely functional
+All major website sections are completed and functioning:

-- Destinations and Activities sections are responsive and visually appealing, with minor details left to finalize
-- Overall website layout is fully responsive and interactive
+- ✓ Navigation Bar — fully responsive
+- ✓ Hero Section — completed with transitions & animations
+- ✓ Destinations — visually complete (translation in progress)
+- ✓ Activities — visually complete
+- ✓ Food & Culture — functional carousel
+- ✓ Multi-language system — implemented (content translation ongoing)
+- ✓ Responsive Design — complete

+The project is stable, interactive, and visually refined.

+---